UvA researchers or researchers from another university at any career stage can apply for a research fellowship.

 The number of available research fellowships is limited.
 In the selection process we will therefore also consider how an applicant’s profile and proposal fits with the other research activities and the overall composition of the research fellowship cohort.

 Research fellowship applications are assessed by the IAS Board of Associates, who advises the IAS Director.
 While we welcome applications at any moment throughout the year, ideal starting dates for research fellowships at IAS are February and September.
+Please note, that IAS is not able to host international fellows during the summer break.
+Kindly consider this in your planning and timeline.
 Our Board of Associates meets three times a year to assess applications: January, May and October.

 To apply, please send an email to ias@uva.nl and include: